phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_from_source_github.rst

 Build real-time Linux image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The real-time layer provides recipes and configurations required to run the Qualcomm Linux kernel as a real-time kernel.
 The real-time kernel runs with preemption fully enabled through a configuration, ``CONFIG_PREEMPT_RT=y``.
 This layer supports ``linux-kernel-qcom-rt`` recipe that fetches and builds the Qualcomm Linux kernel for the supported machine.
-This layer appends to kernel and the upstream ``PREEMPT_RT`` patches, based on the kernel version and enables real-time configurations.
+This layer appends to the kernel and the upstream ``PREEMPT_RT`` patches based on the kernel version, and enables real-time configurations.

 For more details, see `Real-time kernel <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-3/features.html#real-time-rt-kernel-overview>`__.